nishkumar/project-1/tests.md

 Server: Liso/1.0
 ```

+As we can see teh Lisod server response is well formed and resembles response from a standard web server.

-Similarly curl can be sued to test GET and POST requests.
+Similarly curl can be used to test GET and POST requests.

 ```
 GET : curl 127.0.0.1:8080/index.html